 Starting a business is tough.
-Chances are you have a great idea that all you’re friends told you is, and now you want to put it into motion… Now it’s time to start looking at how to build a website and get your products available to the public.
+Chances are you have a great idea that all you’re friends agree to, and now you want to put it into motion… Now it’s time to start looking at how to build a website and get your products available to the public.

-A great way to approach your website is treat it as those it’s your place of business… because it is.
-If you had a brick and mortar store, you wouldn’t have it be dirty, with paint all over, or one product in the same section as some different unrelated product or pictures of product that you offer that won’t be in stock for months.
+A great way to approach your website is to treat it as though it’s your place of business… because it is.
+If you had a brick and mortar store, you wouldn’t have it be dirty, with paint all over, or one product in the same section as some different unrelated products or pictures of products that you offer that won’t be in stock for months.
 In theory, your store would be clean, easy to walk through, the checkout process would be quick, and your customers would feel good about being there.
 The same goes for your online store.
 Make it nice, make people want to stay there for a while.
-Remember, this is your gateway to your customers and the only chance you have to make that sale.
+Remember, this is your gateway to your customers, and the only chance you have to make that sale.

 Here are a few steps I’d recommend taking to getting your online store set-up

 Table of Contents

 - Step 1- Find a good web developer/web designer

 - Step 2- Find a Good eCommerce Platform